nebari-dev/nebari-self-registration/README.md

 > **NOTE:** The `registration_group` must have been created in the Nebari realm in Keycloak prior to deploying the extension.

 #### Example Nebari Config File

+> [!NOTE]
+> The configuration options for the plugin were recently updated.
+Previously, `self_registration.coupons` accepted a list of coupon codes and there were shared options for all the specified coupons (e.g., `approved_domains`, `account_expiration_days`, etc...).
+Now, the field takes a map of coupon codes, where each coupon accepts individual configuration options (as outlined below).
+Please make sure to update the configuration values when updating to newer versions of the plugin after `0.0.12`.

 ```yaml
 provider: aws
 namespace: dev